THIS DATE IN HISTORY: Feb. 5

 Video: Steve Yzerman was Detroit's captain for 19 seasons

 1991: Dave Taylor has two assists in the Los Angeles Kings' 3-2 victory against the Flyers at the Spectrum to become the 29th NHL player to reach 1,000 points.
 The milestone comes in Taylor's 930th NHL game.
+He was selected by the Kings in the 15th round (No. 210) in the 1975 NHL Draft.

 1994: Peter Bondra scores four goals on four shots in a span of 4:12 during the first period of the Washington Capitals' 6-3 win against the visiting Tampa Bay Lightning.
 Bondra sets an NHL record for fastest four goals by one player.
 He scores his fifth goal of the game at 19:30 of the second period.